 "My bubble paintings are filled with imaginary seeds that will blossom.

-They speak of the fruitfulness of life." - Flo de Bretagne
+They speak of the fruitfulness of life.
+This series is my signature work " - Flo

 Bubbles or Seeds?

 In her series "Seeds," Flo de Bretagne depicts decorated bubbles which represent imaginary flowers.
 They are beautiful gardens filled with fruitful plants that will never cease to grow and blossom.